Government Reviews of the Woomera Prohibited Area

 2018 Review of the Woomera Prohibited Area Coexistence Framework

 On 11 May 2018 the Australian Government announced the appointment of Dr Gordon de Brouwer PSM to lead the 2018 Review of the Woomera Prohibited Area (WPA) Coexistence Framework.
-The review is scheduled for completion by the end of this year.
+The review is scheduled for completion by the end of 2018.

-Written submissions to the review are invited from all WPA stakeholders and those with an interest in the WPA coexistence framework.
-Submissions are required by Monday 25 June 2018.
+Submissions to the review were invited from all WPA stakeholders and interested parties by 25 June 2018.

 Please refer any queries to the Woomera Review team on 1800 707 440 or firstname.lastname@example.org.

 Two reviews, a Post-Implementation Review and an Interim Rule Review, were conducted in 2016 to evaluate the effectiveness of the Woomera Prohibited Area Rule 2014.
 A review of the operation and future of the WPA Advisory Board was also undertaken.